raesian/SeattleLungProject/SeattleLungProject_Enhanced/LabMembers.markdown

             title: 'Junior - Bioengineering',
             bio: 'My name is Arvind Sunderam, and I am a sophomore at UW looking to study Bioengineering.
 Some of my interests include working out, biking, and hanging out with friends.
 When I grow up, I want to be a surgeon, but I am not sure what type yet.'
         },
-        'i14': {
-            name: 'Derek Nguyen',
-            title: 'Sophomore - Engineering',
-            bio: 'Derek is a sophomore majoring in Electrical and Computer Engineering.
-He joined the lab in June 2023 as an intern, assisting with lung and cardiac biorepository items and research.
-Outside the lab and school, he plays volleyball, cooks and does pottery.'
-        },
         'i15': {
             name: 'Eli Kim',
             title: 'High School Senior',